Tip of the day: Use set::restrict-commands to prevent new users from executing certain commands like LIST. Useful against drones/spam.

 And yes, if one would do a threat assessment then this issue would likely come last (as of 2025).
 We are still trying to move users to TLS, closing port 6667 and getting people to use a valid trusted certificate, -sigh- :(

-In 2025 (onwards) the most important move to make first is to protect against the Harvest now, decrypt later scenario.
-The way to protect against this is to use a quantum-proof key exchange and the standard way to do this is to use Kyber with X25519 (a "hybrid").
+The first major threat with quantum computers is to protect against the Harvest now, decrypt later scenario.
+The way to protect against this is to use a quantum-proof key exchange and the standard way (since August 2024) to do this is to use Kyber with X25519 (a "hybrid").
 This so if X25519 is cracked, then Kyber still protects things.
 And if Kyber is cracked (due to unforeseen crypto analysis) then one still has X25519.

 Updating UnrealIRCd to use PQC